JoshFagan/sphero_toolbox/README.md

 - [x] Create manager action server to schedule conflicting motor actions
     * E.x. going forward for N seconds, but performing a turn angle when client specifies
 ### Low Level Developemental Steps
+- [ ] Put bot IDs in separate file and have it imported from sphero.m
 - [x] Convert from ROS subscribers/publishers to ROS services/clients where applicable
     - [x] Convert to action servers for calls that make the Sphero move
         - [x] Use system calls to update paths